bytebodger/audrianna/README.md

 1. Back in Atom, paste that token into the "Enter your token..." field, then click "Login".
 1. Click the "Git" button in the bottom-right corner of Atom.
 1. Under "Unstaged Changes", you should see "index.html", because you have made changes to the file that have not yet been committed to the repository.
+1. Click the "Stage All" button.
+1. You should now see "index.html" under "Staged Changes".
+1. Type something (anything) in the "Commit message" field.
+1. Click the "Commit to main" button.
+1. In the bottom-right corner, you should now have a button that says "Push 1".
+Click that button.
+1. It will work for a few seconds, and then the Push button should go away (because there's no new content to be pushed).
+1.